qbituniverse/plainkube.dev/pages/embed-least-privileged-approach.md

 #### Run Container as unprivileged user

 This is simply saying `don't run this workload as Administrator`.
-As result, whoever manages to enter into your workload will not be able to cause too much damage other than whatever is in the remit of the `unprivileged user` running it.
+As result, whoever manages to enter your workload will not be able to cause too much damage other than whatever is in the remit of the `unprivileged user` running it.

 #### Prevent privilege escalation